 Most homeowners are interested in achieving more energy-efficient homes, but the task can seem daunting.
-Fortunately, there are many ways to improve your home’s overall efficiency.
-Some are relatively simple steps, like installing energy-saving window treatments, while others are more involved.
-Keep reading for recommendations that will help you weatherize your home, extend its life and save energy and money in the process.
+While some steps are more involved, there are easy ways to make your home more energy efficient, like installing energy-saving window treatments.
+Keep reading for recommendations that will help you weatherize your home, extend its life, and save energy (and money!) in the process.
 Some of these tips will increase the overall value of your home, as well.

 When you understand a little more about how your home functions, you’ll be better able to decide which energy-saving strategies are the best fit for you.
 So, let’s take a closer look at your home and how it functions.

 The building envelope is basically the seal we put between ourselves and the outside elements: weather, noise, air.
 It’s the structure of our home that keeps us comfortable.
 A good building envelope is structurally sound, climate-controlled (and climate-appropriate for your region), and aesthetically pleasing.

 Air sealing reduces the amount of air leaking in and out of your home.
 After all, you don’t want conditioned (heated or cooled) air leaking out of your home or drafty, moist air coming in.
 You can seal your house with foam, tape or caulk.
-Certain types of windows and energy-efficient window inserts also seal your home.
+Certain types of windows and sustainable, energy-efficient window inserts also seal your home.

 Insulating your home adds layers of protection against heat or air conditioning loss.
 It sometimes helps reduce noise as well.
 Thermal insulation slows the transfer of heat or cold much like putting on a jacket or slipping on a beer koozie does.
 You can insulate your home with wall, attic and duct insulation, certain types of windows and energy-saver window inserts.
 You’ll find more home insulation tips below.

 So, what should you do first?
 You can get a home energy audit to determine the biggest bang for your buck and budget.
 You also can perform a DIY home energy audit.
 If you don’t have any major problems or a large, historic home, this may be your best option.
 You’ll get home insulation tips and discover where you may have air seal issues.